Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Denoising Diffusion Models}

-DDMs are a type of latent variable DGMs that consist of a forward diffusion process and a reverse diffusion process~\cite{Sohl-Dickstein2015DeepThermodynamics} (Figure~\ref{fig:synthesis}-C).
-The former corrupts training data by progressively adding noise to samples from the data distribution.
-The latter learns to reverse the corruption by gradually reducing noise to generate samples.
-Each of them can be parameterized by a set of time-dependent Gaussian transitions.
-Different Gaussian transition definitions result in different types of DDMs, such as denoising diffusion probabilistic models (DDPMs)~\cite{Ho2020DenoisingModels}, denoising diffusion implicit models (DDIMs)~\cite{Song2020DenoisingModels}, and score-based models~\cite{Song2020Score-BasedEquations, Vahdat2021Score-basedSpace}.
-During training, DDPMs and DDIMs attempt to maximize the variational lower bound of the likelihood functions representing the data distributions, while score-based models aim to minimize the losses of matching time-dependent gradients, i.e., scores.
-DDMs have achieved great success in conditional and unconditional image synthesis~\cite{Song2020Score-BasedEquations, Ho2020DenoisingModels, Nichol2021GLIDE:Models, Kim2021DiffusionCLIP:Manipulation} and geometry synthesis~\cite{Luo2021DiffusionGeneration, Zhou20213DDiffusion, Zeng2022LION:Generation}.
-To improve sample efficiency of DDMs, researchers proposed to encode high-dimensional data samples into low-dimensional latent spaces and train latent diffusion models (LDMs) within the compressed latent spaces~\cite{Rombach2021High-ResolutionModels, Liu2019Point-VoxelLearning}.
+DDMs are latent variable DGMs featuring a forward diffusion process that adds noise to input data and a denoising process that removes noise to regenerate input data~\cite{Sohl-Dickstein2015DeepThermodynamics} (Figure~\ref{fig:synthesis}-C).
+These processes can be parameterized by different time-dependent Gaussian transitions, leading to various DDMs, such as denoising diffusion probabilistic models (DDPMs)~\cite{Ho2020DenoisingModels}, denoising diffusion implicit models (DDIMs)~\cite{Song2020DenoisingModels}, and score-based models~\cite{Song2020Score-BasedEquations, Vahdat2021Score-basedSpace}.
+While DDPMs and DDIMs maximize the variational lower bound of the likelihood functions representing the data distributions, score-based models minimize losses of matching time-dependent gradients, i.e., scores.
+DDMs excel in conditional and unconditional image~\cite{Song2020Score-BasedEquations, Ho2020DenoisingModels, Nichol2021GLIDE:Models, Kim2021DiffusionCLIP:Manipulation} and geometry~\cite{Luo2021DiffusionGeneration, Zhou20213DDiffusion, Zeng2022LION:Generation} synthesis.
+To boost data efficiency, latent diffusion models (LDMs) compress high-dimensional data samples into low-dimensional latent spaces~\cite{Rombach2021High-ResolutionModels, Liu2019Point-VoxelLearning}.
+DDMs can be conditioned for cross-modal image or shape syntheses through two primary methods: parameter-based and embedding-based approaches.
+The parameter-based approach modifies Gaussian transition parameters based on classifier guidance~\cite{Dhariwal2021DiffusionSynthesis}, similarity-based guidance~\cite{Nichol2021GLIDE:Models,Kim2021DiffusionCLIP:Manipulation}, or classifier-free guidance~\cite{Ho2022Classifier-FreeGuidance}, steering the reverse diffusion process.
+While classifier or similarity-based guidance uses separate, noise-aware modules to predict classes or similarity scores of synthesized samples, classifier-free guidance simply uses the embedding of input data, exhibiting superior effectiveness~\cite{Nichol2021GLIDE:Models, Kim2021DiffusionCLIP:Manipulation, Rombach2021High-ResolutionModels}.
+The conditioning effect can be enhanced with cross-model attention mechanisms\cite{Rombach2021High-ResolutionModels}.
+The embedding-based approach incorporates encoded conditioning information into sampled noise, optimizing sample diversity while maintaining realism and cross-modal correspondence~\cite{Nichol2022Point-E:Prompts, Ramesh2022HierarchicalLatents}.
+Recently, DDMs have gained traction for cross-modal translation~\cite{Dhariwal2021DiffusionSynthesis}.